Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 8

-There shall be a Judicial Committee appointed by and exclusive of the Executive Committee for the same term as the Executive Committee and shall be composed of nine members: any five will constitute a quorum.
+A Judicial Committee shall be appointed by the Executive Board for the same term as the Executive Board, and shall be composed of nine members, none of whom may be members of the Executive Board; any five will constitute a quorum.
+This Committee may fill vacancies in this Committee itself.
+No matter may be taken up by the Judicial Committee until it has adopted rules for their own procedures, which must be approved by the Central Committee.

 The Judicial Committee shall not take up any question on their own initiative, but shall consider only those matters brought to their attention at the written request of 5 members of the Party, and only those matters that fall under their jurisdiction as defined in the following sub-sections:

-1. Take disciplinary actions against any other party member in accordance with Robert's Rules of Order Newly Revised, except as otherwise provided herein by the Party Constitution and by-laws.
+1. Take disciplinary action against any party member in accordance with Robert's Rules of Order Newly Revised, except as otherwise provided herein by the Party Bylaws.

 2. Suspension of an officer.